accre/SLURM/README.md

 	sbatch SCRIPT_NAME.slurm

-- **srun/**: This runs a few very simple commands, one with a single process, and another few with multiple processes.
+- **srun/** This runs a few very simple commands, one with a single process, and another few with multiple processes.
 Demonstrates the use of srun.

-- **python-job/**: Demonstrates a simple Python job, using a single CPU core.
+- **python-job/** Demonstrates a simple Python job, using a single CPU core.

-- **mpi-job/**: Example of a MPI job running across 3 nodes and 24 CPU cores.
+- **mpi-job/** Example of a MPI job running across 3 nodes and 24 CPU cores.
 A simple MPI C++ code is also included, along with a compile script.

-- **job-array/**: Job array example, showing how to run an executable on multiple similar input scripts in parallel.
+- **job-array/** Job array example, showing how to run an executable on multiple similar input scripts in parallel.

+- **job-array2/** Another job array example, except in this case the processing is simplified further as the file names (being analyzed by Python) do not need to follow a regular naming scheme.
+In fact, the file names are completely arbitrary, the user just has to put them all in a subdirectory called **data** and then adjust the array to the appropriate length.

-- **gpu-job/**: GPU job example.
+- **gpu-job/** GPU job example.
 This script loads HOOMD-Blue, a molecular dynamics package that runs on NVIDIA GPUs.

-- **multithreaded-job/**: Multithreaded job example.
+- **multithreaded-job/** Multithreaded job example.
 This job runs a simple Hello World Posix threads C code.
 Multithreaded jobs generally run on a single node and only require a single task (i.e. process) that spawns a group of threads to execute across multiple CPU cores.
 The --cpus-per-task option is needed in multithreaded programs.